Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 Lower back

-Fridge-ready cooling for lower back comfort while resting, sitting or winding down.
+Freezer-ready cooling for lower back comfort while resting, sitting or winding down.

 Amateur sport